 Once you graduate from the initial Klaviyo onboarding, you’re pretty much on your own to figure everything out.

 While there are certainly a few drawbacks to using Klaviyo, the pros far outweigh the cons.
-As an email marketing platform, Klaviyo is extremely robust and offers so many ways to engage with current customers or capture lost revenue from people who dropped off your site.
-Using Klaviyo has been a game changer for our eCommerce business.
-If you’re just starting out, you may be better suited for an email marketing platform with less bells and whistles (and a lower price tag), but as soon as you need something more comprehensive, I couldn’t recommend Klaviyo more.
+As an email marketing platform, Klaviyo is extremely robust and offers many ways to engage with current customers or capture lost revenue from those who didn’t make a purchase.
+Using Klaviyo has been a game changer for our eCommerce business and if you’re an eCommerce business who’s well established, or just starting out, Klaviyo can make a huge impact.